Visiting in California (CDCR)

 All visitors are subject to search procedures.
 The process is standard.

-3. Walk through the metal detector.
+- Walk through the metal detector.
 If it goes off, you’ll be asked to remove potential triggers.
-This is why wireless bras and no jewelry matters.
+A wireless bra and minimal metal reduce the chance of repeated screening.

 The Visiting Room